What We Do

 What We Don't Do

 Meet The Trainer

-Jessica was working with dogs from a very early age.
+Jessica was loving and working with dogs from a very early age.
 She worked for several local veterinarians and the staffing industry before becoming a professional dog trainer in 2007.
 She was with John's Natural Dog Training Company for 10 years before striking out on her own with Finest City Dog Training.

 Jessica's clients appreciate her ability to teach and convey training philosophies as well as her desire to understand their needs.
-She is a certified professional dog trainer and provides obedience training, canine socialization and behavior modification services.
-She is an AKC Certified Evaluator since 2008 and is also an AKC Certified Temperament Test Evaluator.
-In addition Jessica is a long time member of the Association of Pet Dog Trainers.
+She is a Certified Professional Dog Trainer (CPDT-KA) and provides obedience training, canine socialization and behavior modification services.
+She has been an AKC Certified Evaluator since 2008 and is also an AKC Certified Temperament Test Evaluator.
+In addition Jessica is a long time member of the Association of Pet Dog Trainers (APDT).

 Jessica is the proud owner of a Yorkie named Buggy and black Labs named Jag and Doozer all who assist her on her daily training appointments.